 Notification to Applicants

 Incomplete or erroneous online applications will be rejected until all corrections are completed before submission.
-Online applications must submitted by the published submission deadline in order to be accepted.
-Applicants submitting complete applications will be notified by mail (referred to as a notification letter) and/or email as to their scheduled entrance examination date, time, and location.
+Online applications must be submitted by the published submission deadline in order to be accepted.
+Applicants submitting complete applications will be notified by email (electronic message) as to their scheduled entrance examination date and time at our Whittier office.